liplum/HanZ/Proposal/statements.md

 ## Variable Declaration

 1. Variable can be declared before being used.
-2. To declare variables, the vertical bar should be used to quote them.
+2. To declare variables, enclose them in vertical bars.
-3. The comma can be used to declare multiple variables in the same place.
+3. To declare multiple variables, separate them by space.

 Example 1: To declare a variable, named `结果`